unspecifier/quizzler/src/markdown/nha-modules.md

 ‘An aging report breakdown of a patient's account will only show patient balances or payer balances.
 It will not show denial reason codes.

-© Aremittance advice with re:
+- ✅ Aremittance advice with re:

-CORRECT ine

 The remittance advice from the third-party payer shows the allowed amount, adjustments, or reason for denial.

 n codes

-© Registration notes
+- ❌ Registration notes

-INCORRECT

 The registration notes may pertain to the patient, but they would not include any reason denial codes.

-© sop notes
+- ❌ sop notes

-INCORRECT

 SOAP notes are the provider's notes pertaining to the patient encounter.
 ## Question 2 of 25